JasonPollman/JSONNormalize/readme.md

 ### JSONNormalize.sha256

-Returns the *sha256* hash for the given object
+Gets the *sha256* hash for the given object.

 > **JSONNormalize.sha256**(value, callback)